a-belevich/blog/averages_in_metrics.md

 While trying to debug this behavior I found something else: both interesting and counter-intuitive (to me).

 First, the setup.
 The service publishes a Prometheus counter of requests with `grpc_success` label.
 Let's call it `requests`.
-Due to the large number of requests and slowness of calculating the rate, it applies a recording rule that aggregates requests rate over 1 minute.
+Due to the large number of requests and slowness of frequent calculations of the rate, it applies a recording rule that aggregates requests rate over 1 minute.
 Let's call the derivative metric `requests:rate1m`.
 Technically, in Prometheus terms, it's a counter, but it contains the average per-second requests rate over a minute-long interval; not the monotonously growing number of requests served.
 You can consider it